TRNC records 66 COVID cases

-17 people are from Lefkoşa, 22 people are from Girne, 7 people are from Gazimağusa, 2 people are from İskele, and 1 person is from the Lefke region.
+16 people are from Lefkoşa, 20 people are from Girne, 13 people are from Gazimağusa, and 3 people are from the Güzelyurt region.

 Breakdown of cases by area